ajancheta/onnit-rebuild/README.md

 ## Completed and in progress features

+- [x] Navigation bar
+- [ ]  Sub-menu drop down for each tab in navigation bar
-- [ ] Functional navigation bar
+- [ ] Footer navigation bar
+- [ ] A complete supplement market page
-- [ ] Within a ** page, it displays products with respective information
+- [ ] A complete page of a supplement
+- [x] Application is retrieving data from Firebase
+- [ ] Authentication / Sign in feature to allow user's to add products to their bag
-- [ ] Firebase deployment
+- [ ] Program is deployed

 ## Known Bugs
-There are no known bugs.
+User will encounter an error when clicking the supplement photo on the landing page.
+Route to supplement html is not working as expected.

 ## Support and contact details
 This application is best viewed on a full screen.
 Should any problems occur, discover other bugs, or experience issues with viewing, please contact me at ashleyjancheta@gmail.com